thanks-to-it/referral-system-for-woocommerce/readme.txt

 = How to become a Referrer? =
 To become a Referrer, any user can simply check the **"Become a Referrer"** option that will be present on Registration form or on **My Account > Account Details** tab

+= How the Referrer will receive its money? =
+A referrer should fill up its payment details on **My Account > Account Details** page.
+The shop owner has to transfer the money to the Referrer manually using the payment details or any other methods.

 = What is a Fraud Detection Method? =
 It's a mechanism that will try to prevent Referral frauds.
 The **Free version** of this plugin will have only one method that will check if the referrer and customer emails are the same.
 There will be more Fraud Detection methods on **Premium Version**

+= What is Referral Authenticity? =
+It's only a label that will be automatically set to a Referral depending on Fraud Detection checking.

 = How can I contribute?
-Is there a github repository? = If you are interested in contributing - head over to the [Popup Notices for WooCommerce plugin GitHub Repository](https://github.com/thanks-to-it/referral-system-for-woocommerce) to find out how you can pitch in.
+Is there a github repository? = If you are interested in contributing - head over to the [Referral System for WooCommerce plugin GitHub Repository](https://github.com/thanks-to-it/referral-system-for-woocommerce) to find out how you can pitch in.

 == Installation ==